epogrebnyak/runnable-python/docs/resources/student-checklist.md

 # Student Checklist

-Below is an experimental checklist for the Python syntax and some key ideas in programming.
-Aimed to be minimal but stiil quite a bit to master.
-Suggestions and comments are welcome.
+Below is a checklist for the minimal Python syntax and some key ideas in programming.

 ## Basic data types